Doug Davis (infielder): Coaching and managing career

+Davis was the bench coach of the Florida Marlins in 2003 and 2004.

-He spent the 2007 and 2008 seasons as manager of the Toronto Blue Jays' Triple-A affiliate, the Syracuse Chiefs of the International League and was the bench coach of the Florida Marlins of MLB in 2003–04.
+He spent the 2007 and 2008 seasons as manager of the Toronto Blue Jays' Triple-A affiliate, the Syracuse Chiefs of the International League.
 He was the Blue Jays' Minor League Field Coordinator until 2016.
 He was the defensive coach for the New York Yankees AAA affiliate Scranton/Wilkes-Barre Railriders until 2020.
 On January 27, 2020, he was named Manager of the Railriders.
+Prior to the 2023 season, Davis was named the Manager of the Texas Rangers Triple-A affiliate Round Rock Express.
+In his first season with the team, Davis led the Express to an 89–60 record and a Pacific Coast League championship birth.
+The team lost the championship series to the Oklahoma City Dodgers.